vi519/Epic-On-Fhir/README.md

 # How to use:

 Include This in you file:
-Do npm i epic-on-fhir-login --force (if needed)
+Do npm i epic-on-fhir-login --force (try if needed )
 ```
 import EpicOnFhir from 'epic-on-fhir-login'
 <EpicOnFhir